Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 ### `equip`

 Equips an item, optionally adding the item if needed.
-If the best match is already equipped, it does not perform an unequip-equip cycle, but does return true.
+If the best match is already equipped, it does not perform an unequip-equip cycle, but does return `true`.

 ```lua
 local itemEquipped = tes3mobileActor:equip({ item = ..., itemData = ..., addItem = ..., selectBestCondition = ..., selectWorstCondition = ... })